na-stewart/Aidans-Page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This space serves as an outlet for my research and personal experiences.
+This space serves as an outlet for my projects, research, and personal experiences.

 <!-- GETTING STARTED -->
 ## Getting Started